 The individual will hold a faculty appointment in Communication Disorders and Sciences.
 The Rush University Medical Center (RUMC) environment facilitates interprofessional collaboration with colleagues in speech-language pathology, otolaryngology, neurology, pediatrics, psychology, geriatrics and other specialties.

-Interested candidates are invited to submit their CV and a letter of interest no later than January 1, 2019, for full consideration:
+Interested candidates are invited to submit their CV and a letter of interest no later than January 31, 2019, for full consideration.
+Applications submitted after that date may be also considered until the position is filled.
+Please submit applications to the following:

 Informal inquires can be directed to Valeriy Shafiro, Search committee chair,